cloudControl/documentation/Add-on Documentation/Alias.md

 ## Special Case: Wildcard Domains

 The alias add-on does support wildcard domains.
-A wildcard domain like ´*.example.com´ allows you to have your deployment answer to arbitrary subdomains without needing the add every one of them as an alias in advance.
+A wildcard domain like `*.example.com` allows you to have your deployment answer to arbitrary subdomains like `something.example.com` and `somethingelse.example.com` without needing to add every one of them as an alias in advance.

 To use this feature first upgrade your alias add-on from free to wildcard.